sornas/site-v2/website/pages/index_en.md

 		<i class="symbol fas fa-mug-hot"></i>
 		<p>
 			<!--At 5pm every Tuesday we meet in Café Java to discuss everything related to programming.-->
-			(COVID-19) Meetups are now held in our <a href="https://discord.gg/UG5YYsN">discord server</a>.
-			But will resume as usuall in Café Java when COVID-19 subsides.
+			(COVID-19) Meetups are now held in our <a href="https://discord.gg/UG5YYsN">discord server</a>, but will resume as usual in Café Java when COVID-19 subsides.
 		</p>
 	</div>
 	<div class="intro-card">